-In the baseline experiment the land market is inoperative as per the provisions of CARP.
-Here we contrast the aggregate changes in the model induced by the baseline government-based redistribution to those induced by a market-based redistribution program, that imposes the same ceiling but in which the land market is operative.
+Importance of Mode of Redistribution In the baseline experiment the land market is inoperative as per the provisions of CARP.
+In Table 7 we contrast the aggregate changes in the model induced by the government-based redistribution to those induced by a counterfactual market-based redistribution program, that imposes the same ceiling but in which the land market is operative.
+We consider a market redistribution under full enforcement.
 In the market-based redistribution the land in excess of the ceiling is redistributed through the market, whereby the rental price of land adjusts to clear the land rental market.
-While average farm size and aggregate labor productivity fall under the market-based reform, these drops are considerably less pronounced than those induced by the baseline government-mandated redistribution (less than 1/3).
-It is not surprising that under the market mode the effects are smaller since conditional on the ceiling the market efficiently allocates land for those under the ceiling and this allocation is regulated through adjustments in the rental price of land.
+While average farm size and aggregate labor productivity fall under the market-based reform, these drops are considerably less pronounced (about one third) than those induced by the government-mandated redistribution.
+It is not surprising that under the market mode the effects are smaller since conditional on the ceiling the market optimally allocates land for those under the ceiling and this allocation is regulated through adjustments in the rental price of land.
 In particular, the excess land above the ceiling leads to a drop in the rental price of land which would induce those previously under the ceiling to increase their farm size.
-Even though the market-based redistribution is less obtrusive than the government assigned mode, the ceiling is still distortionary as it restricts farm growth for the more talented farmers, and "artificially" props-up less productive farms.
+Even though the market-based redistribution is less obtrusive than the government assigned mode, the ceiling is still distortionary as it restricts optimal farm size.